alkaloid.com.mk Listed by apt73 Ransomware Group

 The Doxxing and Identity-Chain Implications

 Ransomware groups rarely stop at one dataset.
-A single exposed email or phone number from this breach can be fed into automated tools that link it to your social-media handles, children’s gaming accounts, and other online profiles.
+A single exposed email or phone number from this claimed breach can be fed into automated tools that link it to your social-media handles, children’s gaming accounts, and other online profiles.
 This creates an identity chain that turns a simple credential leak into full doxxing.
 Public reporting indicates that data from pharmaceutical firms is especially valuable because it often includes health conditions or family relationships that can be weaponized for extortion or targeted scams.
 Credential leaks like this one frequently cascade into account takeovers on gaming platforms, email, and banking services, putting both adults and children at risk.

 apt73 Group Track Record